 To preserve and enhance its historical status and significance at the university, the Belltower may only be reserved for those assemblies, events and public addresses related to military or distinguished public service, involve the commissioning of officers and honoring of NC State ROTC students, celebrate NC State’s proudest occasions or achievements, or those that have university wide appeal and further the university’s mission.
 Such assemblies, events, and public addresses must be approved by Student Involvement and the Associate Vice Provost of Student Leadership and Engagement.

 In the event that a student organization is sponsoring an outdoor assembly or event such as a parade or demonstration on the city streets of Raleigh, a parade permit must be secured from the Chief of Police of the City of Raleigh.
-Once a parade or demonstration permit is received from the City of Raleigh, the sponsoring organization must apply for an outdoor permit from the Student Involvement at least two (2) business days prior to the event, presenting the City of Raleigh permit as documentation of approval form the City of Raleigh.
+Once a parade or demonstration permit is received from the City of Raleigh, the sponsoring organization must apply for a permit from the Student Involvement and include the City of Raleigh permit as documentation of approval form the City of Raleigh in the application.

 6.1 Outdoor events with amplified sound may be held on the days and times listed below as approved by the appropriate University official.
+If amplified sound is desired to be used at the event, a request for the approval of amplified sound must be included in the permit application.
 Participants must strictly adhere to these times and any amplified sound guidelines as provided by Student Involvement.

 6.2 Wolf Plaza and Harris Field

-6.2.1 Reservations for Wolf Plaza and Harris Field and other outdoor venues where amplified sound will be used must be received at least five (5) business days prior to the event.
-In addition, if amplified sound is approved, speakers must not be directed down the Free Expression tunnel towards Dabney and Cox halls or any other classroom location.
+6.2.1 If amplified sound is approved, speakers must not be directed down the Free Expression tunnel towards Dabney and Cox halls or any other classroom location.

 6.2.2 Generally, Wolf Plaza and Harris Field may be reserved for outdoor events with amplified sound during the following times: